Rloui/blkDirectory/README.md

 7. Deploy to up Heroku

 Unsolved Problems:
+- I depoled my project on github.io and that created problems when I tried to push to heroku, so I hat to make a new repository on my github account thus losing my 30 + commits.
+But this did allow me to host my project on heroku

 - There are a few design issues and user expreience issues the hardest thing for me was understanding the how this CRUD format can be implemented in a cool way with the design

 - Understand what should I attack first.
 The Design, the HTML elements, Css elements, CRUD, ect

 Notes to Myself: